MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/eventgrid.md

 ### Example code

-Example can be found here: [Example](https://www.npmjs.com/package/@azure/arm-eventgrid)
+Examples for using this module in Node.js as well as browser applications can be found in the [README for the module](https://www.npmjs.com/package/@azure/arm-eventgrid)

 > [!div class="nextstepaction"]
 > [Explore the management APIs](/https://www.npmjs.com/package/@azure/arm-eventgrid)